 You have now opened, edited and changed your first analysis.
 This analysis can be saved for later use.
 In order to do so, select "Add as".

-Now you can save the analysis as a bookmark or a report element (as part of an existing report, or as a new report).
-Bookmarks are only visible to you personally and represent exactly one analysis.
-Reports on the other hand may contain more than one analysis.
+Now you can save the analysis at "My Analyses" or as a report element (as part of an existing report, or as a new report).
+Each single analysis saved at "My Analyses" is only visible to you personally.
+In contrast, reports may contain more than one analysis.
 They can be shared with other users and sent out automatically.

 What is the meaning of the various key figures?